 Because every Tom, Dick and Harry keeps posting about how digital marketing and e-Commerce are booming.
 How social media is your opportunity to grow your brand with millions of customers just waiting to buy.
 Just sign up for this newsletter / webinar / course, and all the secrets of online success could be yours.

 Digital marketing was already booming

-And so, by association, the role your brand should play in the social media world of your audience.
+But you should also think about the benefit social media gives your target audience.
+And so, by association, the role your brand should play in their social media world.

-Is your social media a welcome guest in your audience’s life?
+Is your brand's social media a welcome guest?